oxygenxml/Daisy/README.md

 Daisy
 =====

-Framework which adds support for editing XML documents based on the Daisy vocabulary in Oxygen XML Editor
+Framework which adds support for editing XML documents based on the Daisy vocabulary in Oxygen XML Editor.

 https://daisy.org/activities/standards/daisy/